umutondersu/sulaunch-doc/docs/source/index.rst

 The motivation for the project lies in the safety of the project’s owner’s rights, decentralization of the funding mechanisms around the schools, and providing a solid foundation for the later blockchain use cases which can be utilized through SUCoin.

 This is a code documentation for developers.
+Since it is about how the platform works, It is recommended that you read the `User Documentation <https://umutondersu.github.io/Sulaunch/>`_ first.

 Contents
 --------